Butia campicola

 Butia campicola is a very small species of Butia palm with an underground trunk; native to the cerrados of central Paraguay and south-central Brazil.

-Etymology & common names
+Etymology and common names

 The species epithet campicola is derived from its preferred habitat; the campos, Portuguese for grassland.
 A local name for it in Paraguay in the Guaraní language was recorded as yataycapii.
 This name should likely be spelled yata'i kapi'i and translates as 'forage/straw/grass Butia.
-A Portuguese name used in Brazil is butiazinho azul (='blue Butia-diminutive').